 This polyimide film was developed in the late 1960s and has gained popularity as it is able to remain stable through a wide range of temperatures -463 F to 572 F. Flexible electronics and even the outside of spacesuits are examples of Kapton® in action.

 These pressure formed plastic sheets, rods and tubing are found under a couple different brand names such as Micarta™ and Garolite.
 They have good mechanical, electrical properties and temperature resistance.

 LDPE, or Low-density polyethylene, is made from monomer ethylene.
 The plastic has great toughness and is very good impact resistant while also being flexible.
 LDPE is an economical choice for electrical insulators and corrosion resistant work surfaces.

-Lexanl™ is a polycarbonate that is naturally optically clear and has high impact strength ( 100 times greater than glass) in addition to being good heat and flame resistant.
-Lexanl™ is often used as machine guards and safety glasses because of these properties.
+Lexan™ is a polycarbonate that is naturally optically clear and has high impact strength (100 times greater than glass) in addition to being good heat and flame resistant.
+Lexan™ is often used as machine guards and safety glasses because of these properties.

 Mylar® film is a biaxially-oriented PET that has an excellent resistance to moisture and a large majority of chemicals.
 In addition to this the plastic can withstand extreme temperatures making it ideal for electrical insulators, gears, and even graphic arts.

 Nomex® is a flame resistant plastic material that is commonly used in firefighting and racing equipment.
 It has good electrical, thermal and mechanical properties that also make it useful in electrical insulators and motor insulators.

 Noryl™ is a PPO, or polyphenylene oxide, that has a great balance of electrical and mechanical properties, as well as a high heat resistance.
 The plastic also has a low moisture absorption rate that makes it great for aircraft components, automotive parts and more.